gentaiscool/indonesian-nlp/README.md

 📌 If you are working on any work related to Indonesian or any local Indonesian languages, don't hesitate to contact me or send a pull request!

-## 🧪 Collaborative Project
-IndoNLP is collecting new datasets at https://github.com/IndoNLP/nusantara-datasets.
-They will open the submission starting June 11, 2022.
-Check the guidelines to find out how to contribute.

 ## 📑 Research Papers

 ### Datasets / Benchmarks